Rubber Plant Care: A Simple, Honest Guide

 Rubber Plant Care

-• Ficus elastica ‘Burgundy’ – Deep, almost purplish-black leaves.
+• Ficus elastica ‘Burgundy’ – Deep, almost purplish black leaves.
 Very dramatic.

 Ficus elastica ‘Burgundy’